Test in production without watermarks.

 pdf.SaveAsPdfA("Converted_pdfa.pdf", PdfAVersions.PdfA3)

-The above code demonstrates how we can easily convert PDF files to PDF/A format using just a few lines of Python code with the assistance of IronPDF.
-In the initial step, we import the IronPDF library, which allows us to utilize all the features provided by IronPDF.
-Through the PdfDocument
+The above code demonstrates how to convert PDF files to PDF/A format using just a few lines of Python code with the assistance of IronPDF.
+In the initial step, we import the necessary classes from the IronPDF library, which allows access to all the features provided by IronPDF, particularly through the PdfDocument

 By using the FromFile

-method, we can load the input PDF file by specifying its file path as a parameter.
+method, the input PDF file is loaded by specifying its file path as a parameter.
 The PdfDocument

 object provides the SaveAsPdfA

-method, which enables us to save and convert the PDF file into the PDF/A format.
+method, which allows you to save and convert the PDF file into the PDF/A format.
 The SaveAsPdfA

 method requires two parameters: the new save file location and the PDF/A version.
 The PDF/A version parameter is optional, and if not specified, it will default to PdfAVersions.PdfA3